cawasser/rccst/docs/kafka-pub-sub-datasource.md

 some asynchronous event such as a Kafka message).
 It does so by writing the message for publication onto that channel.
-This causes the "take" (`<!`) inside the `go-loop` in Websocket to unblock (it waits for a message on any one of the channels) and publish the message to subscribed client using the Websocket's `send-fn`.
+This causes the "take" (`<!`) inside the `go-loop` in Websocket to unblock (it waits for a message on any one of the channels) and publish the message to subscribed clients using the Websocket's `send-fn`.

 That's actually a pretty slick mechanism, but it has a few drawbacks